MGessinger/phi/README.md

 Real:x -> func1			// invalid!
 ```

+The return value of the function can be declared in two ways.
+The recommended way is to list out all return values at the top of the function body (after the prototype, but before any other commands), followed by the keyword "from" and the function body.
+This is similar to Haskell's `where` concept.
+In the function body, commands can be chained by placing a colo (`:`) between them.
+See the examples above for how that looks.
-The return value of the function is automatically created from the data available at the end of the last command.
-In general, this corresponds to listing out the values to return (in the appropriate order) in the last line of the function body, but in some cases this can also be the return value of another function as well.
+If the return data is not provided at the start, it is automatically created from the data available at the end of the last command.
+In general, this will be the return value of another function, but it may also be a list of variables/literals - or a combination of all three!

 ### Control Flow